jules2689/trudeau/docs/2020-04-19/post_news.md

 **Rosemary**:

-Do we have a time for that yet?any sense when that might happen?
+Do we have a time for that yet? any sense when that might happen?